kurron/docker-inspect-to-compose/README.md

 By default, `docker-compose.yml` is generated.
 If you want use a different file name, supply the `--output` switch and file name.
 For example, `java -jar build/libs/docker-inspect-to-compose-0.0.0.RELEASE-executable.jar --output=foo.yml`.

+## Validating The Output
+Use something like `docker-compose --file foo.yml config --services` to see if Docker Compose thinks the generated file is valid or not.

 # Troubleshooting

 # License and Credits